 I don't think so.

-And in your world, in this world of cryptozoology, paranormal, I think people are so used to
+And in your world, in this world of cryptozoology, paranormal, I think people are so used to people making outrageous claims that it's abnormal for somebody to come along and say, well, wait a minute, I want to wait and see where this goes.

 I want to accumulate actual evidence, whether it's circumstantial or not.

-And before I stick my credibility and integrity on the line, To me, it's amusing that people are demanding or they say that they want to have an answer, because I don't have a good answer.
+And before I stick my credibility and integrity on the line, to me, it's amusing that people are demanding or they say that they want to have an answer because I don't have a good answer.

 You would be dismissed immediately by a large portion of the law enforcement community, scientific community.